Thooruna Reforestation Project.

 About the Account Holder.

-The Account Holders are a third-generation family beef grazing enterprise in the North Burnett region, with more than 30,000 hectares of land under management.
+The Account Holders are a third-generation family beef grazing enterprise in the North Burnett region, with more than 30,000 ha of land under management.
 They are passionate about regenerating their landscape for a vibrant and sustainable next generation, while managing a business that supports the local community.

-In 2025, the family is undertaking a reforestation project, planting local native tree species seedlings over an area of approximately 350 hectares.
+In 2025, the family is undertaking a reforestation project, planting local native tree species seedlings over an area of approximately 350 ha.
 With reforestation and regenerative grazing practices, the goal is to grow a landscape that sequesters carbon and improves biodiversity, which in turn fosters environmental and livestock grazing resilience.